 4. Keep Everyone Involved, Stay Involved

 During the renovation process, you will be working with a lot of different people.
-It is important that they are properly aligned with each other about what they do and when they need to do it prior to them joining the project.
+They must be properly aligned with each other about what they do and when they need to do it before them joining the project.
 This reduces the amount of wait-around time of people whose tasks are dependent on others—effectively eliminating delays in the project.

-As the point-of-contact of the renovation, you would be tasked of keeping everyone updated about the progress or any delays to keep the team on the same track throughout the renovation.
-This also gives the people your working with a feeling of inclusion and appreciated.
+As the point-of-contact of the renovation, you would be tasked with keeping everyone updated about the progress or any delays to keep the team on the same track throughout the renovation.
+This also gives the people your working with a feeling of inclusion and appreciation.
 You’re not working with robots so a simple “how’s everything going?” goes a long way.

 5. Keep Working